cde-ev/cdedb2/doc/source/Realm_Mailinglist_Management.rst

 -------------
 In our use of subman, we choose to store implicit subscribers to the database explicitly.
 This ensures the subscriber list displayed is always identical to the list of users emails are actually sent to.
-Otherwise, the Implicitly Unsubscribed state is not saved explicitly.
+In contrast, the Implicitly Unsubscribed state is not saved explicitly.

 To maintain the correct states, we use a cron job running every 15 minutes to